 - Educating veterans about their right to have their discharge records permanently on record and safeguarded at no cost by the County Recorder.

 Judge Montgomery received numerous awards and recognitions for his professional, political, veteran's and community service activities while Recorder.
 He has been recognized multiple times by the U.S. Department of Defense Employer Support for the Guard and Reserve (ESGR) Program.
 He has received a certificate of appreciation from the Gold Star Family Committee for his support for recognizing servicemen and women killed in the line of duty with an official Ohio license plate, a program enacted by Senate Bill 25.
 While serving as County Recorder, Judge Montgomery received an award from the AARP Foundation's Senior Community Service Employment Program for his commitment to retraining and employing senior citizens.
-Judge Montgomery was inducted into the Hancock County Sports Hall of Fame in 1992.

 Prior to entering public service at age 31, Judge Montgomery was a successful business owner in the wireless telecommunication industry, operating several companies while attending law school in the evening division.
 At their pinnacle, his companies had 12 offices in five states and the U.S. Virgin Islands, employing over 200 people.
 Under his leadership, his companies earned numerous awards for productivity.